Many food crops thrive well in cool weather [1]. Quite a few of them can be grown in winter, including kale.

 26. Strawberries

-The ever-bearing variety will survive winter, providing a wonderful bounty in the fall.
+The ever-bearing variety will survive winter, providing a terrific bounty in the fall.

 27. Sweet Cherries

 Plant these in the late fall.
-However, avoid planting near tall buildings or trees so they can get ample sunlight.
+However, avoid planting near tall buildings or trees so they can receive ample sunlight.

 Surviving Low Temperatures

-For plants to survive and thrive in low temperatures, experts recommend they be planted in sunlit areas on a slope with plenty of space between them.
+Experts recommend planting in sunlit areas on a slope with plenty of space between plants to survive and thrive in low temperatures.

-This will allow them to soak up as much sun as they can while they get plenty of good drainage off their roots.
-Also, putting turf in between the rows will help slow down and maybe even prevent erosion.
+This will allow them to soak up as much sun as possible while getting good drainage.
+Also, putting mulch between the rows will help slow down and prevent erosion.

 If you don’t have a lot of space and are forced to put the trees close together, prune the inward-facing branches and leave the outward-facing ones.